evainga/rememberbrall/README.md

 # Rememberbrall is
-a tiny little programme which helps to remember interesting stuff.
+a little program which helps to remember interesting stuff.
 Mostly it is a learning project to further develop my programming skills.
-Technologies like the newest Spring Boot 2.0.0 Milestone, Spring REST Docs, Heroku, AssertJ and Webflux are used.
+Technologies like Spring Boot 2, Spring REST Docs, Heroku, AssertJ and Webflux are used.

 ## The current build is
 nice and green like always: [![Build Status](https://travis-ci.org/evainga/rememberbrall.svg?branch=master)](https://travis-ci.org/evainga/rememberbrall)